Safeguarding

 - Absolutely fantastic training!
 Zoe really invests in you as a learner.
 So powerful and thought provoking.

 Zoe will be next delivering training in Barnsley on the 22 November, again at Shaw Lane Sports Club.
 This time the training will be around the impact of domestic abuse on children and adults.
-This training is bookable on POD, please add your name to the waiting list, if its already full.
+You can book this training on POD.
+Please add your name to the waiting list if this session is already full.

 View the Barnsley SCP multi-agency training programme.